- 1: What’s the purpose of the ST Evaluation Program?

 You cannot use a small square paddock, sized for example 10×10 m or 20x20m.

-You can also not use a round pen.
+Also, you can’t use a round pen.

 ♦ 12.
 Is it OK to film on ground that is not perfectly even?

 We have students from all over the world, and some of them work in fancy indoor riding arenas while others practice in an unlevel pasture.